lcchua/homework-0/docs/getting_started_clc.md

 After the Docker image is built, it is tagged with the next release version number as well as being tagged as `:latest`, before pushing it into the ECR nonprod repo `ce7-grp-1/nonprod/predict_buy_app`.
 We are basing on [SemVer](https://semver.org/) for our release versioning notation.
 ![github-rel-tagging-screenshot1](https://github.com/user-attachments/assets/1b29d29a-31b4-408b-be8d-428fe57a1828)
 ![github-rel-tagging-screenshot2](https://github.com/user-attachments/assets/2e004865-7d54-411f-bdb3-eaf58af63933)
-Here's a screenshot of the regustry repo `ce7-grp-1/nonprod/predict_buy_app` where all the `predict_buy_app` Docker images are pushed and can be subsequently merged ino the `Develop` branch to be deployed for SIT in the nonprod/staging environment.
+Here's a screenshot of the regustry repo `ce7-grp-1/nonprod/predict_buy_app` where all the `predict_buy_app` Docker images are pushed to:
 ![ecr-nonprod-repo-screenshot](https://github.com/user-attachments/assets/87df773d-a8b2-4411-9855-3d8f640341a9)
+Note that after this `Build Docker App Image` workflow completes, a manual Pull Rquest
 #### 5. Promote the Application Docker Image from nonprod to prod ECR private registeries
-After the latest `predict_buy_app` version has successfully completed SIT off the Develop branch release,
+After the latest `predict_buy_app` version has successfully completed SIT, a manual Pull Request is created to merge into the Main branch from the Develop branch.
 #### 6. Test run the `predict_buy_app` using Postman

 #### Dependencies